radgrad/docusaurus2/docs/developers/getting-started/howto/work-on-issues.md

 ─────┴────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────
 ```

 When you find files that are no longer used, please create a subdirectory in the radgrad2/archive/ directory, and copy them over there before deleting from the app/ area.

-To avoid IntelliJ errors in the archive/ directory, you can control-a (to select all the code in a file, then control-/ to comment them out.)
+To avoid IntelliJ errors in the archive/ directory, you mark the archive/ directory as "excluded" (select the archive/ directory in the Project Pane, then right click, select "Mark directory as", then select "Excluded").

 ### Merge into master, wait for CI results